ktlwap/manuel-kolm.github.io/eula/intellij-ldap-explorer.md

 ## Limitation of Liability

-**TO THE MAXIMUM EXTENT PERMITTED BY LAW**, Licensor shall not be liable for any indirect, incidental, consequential, special, or punitive damages, including loss of profits, data, or business, arising out of or related to the use or inability to use the Plugin.
+**TO THE MAXIMUM EXTENT PERMITTED BY LAW, AND ONLY IF YOU ARE USING THE MOST CURRENTLY AVAILABLE VERSION OF THE PLUGIN**, Licensor shall not be liable for any indirect, incidental, consequential, special, or punitive damages, including loss of profits, data, or business, arising out of or related to the use of or inability to use the Plugin.

+Licensor shall have no obligation to provide liability protection for issues arising from the use of outdated or unsupported versions of the Plugin.

 ---